 Job Opening: Individual Gifts Officer – Western Region

 We’re currently building out our Major Gifts department and are looking for some great fundraisers to join our team!
 The Individual Gifts Officer, Western Region, will manage a portfolio of approximately 50-75 individual gift donors.
-The Individual Gifts Officer will be responsible for identifying strategic opportunities, developing and implementing initiatives to identify, cultivate and solicit donors to ensure a strong base of perpetual financial support.
+The Individual Gifts Officer, Western Region, will be responsible for identifying strategic opportunities, developing and implementing initiatives to identify, cultivate and solicit donors to ensure a strong base of perpetual financial support.

 - Designs and implements innovative strategies to identify, cultivate and solicit donors for individual gifts (between $1,000 – $24,999) in the Western Region (Los Angeles, CA, San Francisco, CA and Seattle, WA).